-Symbol Standards and Reference Reference Description Additional Information - IEC 60417, Symbol 5336 Defibrillation-proof Type CF applied part.
-2 ISO 15223-1, Symbol 5.4.2 ISO 7000-1051 Do not reuse.
+Symbol Reference Description ┥♥ IEC 60417, Symbol 5336 Defibrillation-proof type CF applied part.
+(2) ISO 15223-1, Symbol 5.4.2 Do not re-use.
 ISO 7010, Symbol P017 No pushing.
-Warns of system overbalance due to external force.
+(Warns of system overbalance due to external force.)
 4 IEC 60417, Symbol 5036 Dangerous Voltages.
-Appears adjacent to high-voltage terminals, indicating the presence of voltages greater than 1,000 Vac (600 Vac in the United States).
+(Appears adjacent to high-voltage terminals, indicating the presence of voltages greater than 1,000 Vac (600 Vac in the United States).)
 MR IEC 62570 MR Unsafe.
-System is MR unsafe and presents a projectile hazard.
-Keep outside of the MRI scanner room.
-Rx only Rx Only.
-(USA federal law restricts this device to sale by or on the order of a physician.)
-Indicates a hazard to patients with pacemakers.
-Do not place field generator within 200 mm (8 in) of a patient with a pacemaker. ≪ • △ Indicates a possible pinch hazard when positioning the monitor.
+(System is MR unsafe and presents a projectile hazard.
+Keep outside of the MRI scanner room.)
+IEC 60417, Symbol 5134 Electrostatic sensitive devices.
+(Identifies ESD (electrostatic- discharge) sensitivity of a connector that is not tested as specified in IEC 60601-1-2.
+Do not touch exposed connector pins.
+Touching exposed pins can cause electrostatic discharge, which can damage the product.) (((⊷)))́ IEC 60417, Symbol 5140 Non-ionizing electromagnetic radiation.
+(Indicates that interference may occur in the vicinity of equipment marked with this symbol (IEC 60601-1-2).
+This symbol is required only when a system contains wireless capabilities.)
+Environmenta l IPX1 IEC 60529 Degrees of protection provided by enclosures (transducers).
+(Indicates that the device is protected against the effects of vertically falling water.)